-To balance your central heating system, turn off the heating and allow all radiators to cool down.
+To balance your central heating system, turn off your heating system and allow all radiators to cool down.

-Open both of the valves on all of the radiators and turn on the heating.
-You may need some help but you now need to go to each radiator and check the order in which they heat up.
+Open both of the valves for all of the radiators and turn on the heating.
+You may need some help but you now need to go to each radiator and work out when they heat up and what order they heat up in.
 Note the order down.
 You will need a small spanner or an adjustable wrench to adjust the Lockshield valve.

 To understand fully how your radiators work, go to our Central Heating - One & Two pipe systems project and our other central heating projects.